Ultrasonic cleaning of valves in the mining and chemical process industries.

 Valves have a large range of applications, both domestically and within industry, eg mining.
 Over time, a layer of fouling can form inside pipelines.
-A common example of this fouling is limescale, a chalky deposit associated with hard water.This fouling can build up to an extent that pipes and valves can stop working.
+A common example of this fouling is calcite, a hard crystallisation fouling associated with hard water.This fouling can build up to an extent that pipes and valves can stop working.
 This can stop production and increase the operational risk.
 At this point, the valve is rendered unserviceable and needs to be cleaned or replaced.

 The CLEANMINE project proposes an effective non-invasive solution, based on an ultrasonic approach, for improving the maintenance of valves in the mining industry and chemical process industries.